figtools/figgy.docs/docs/manual/figgy-cloud/index.md

 Figgy can integrate directly with Google Admin Console to provide Federated access to your AWS accounts through SAML based authentication with Google as your identity provider (IDP).
-If you don't want to manage any AWS user accounts and you already leverage Google Apps this can be an elegant solution to managaing AWS access for your organization.
+If you don't want to manage any AWS user accounts and  already leverage Google Apps, this can be an elegant solution to managaing AWS access for your organization.

 <br/>![Google Auth](/images/deployment/google-sso-2.png)<br/>